HardlyDifficult/Tutorials/Chapter4.md

 ## 4.4) Update wander to prefer traveling up hill

-Update the WanderWalkController so that the fly guy is more likely to walk up hill than down.
+Update the WanderWalkController so that the HoverGuy is more likely to walk up hill than down.

 <details><summary>How</summary>